 As mentioned above, in April 2017, FDA granted our de novo submission, clearing our gammaCore for commercial sale in the United States for the acute treatment of pain associated with eCH in adults.
-In accordance with our strategy to establish gammaCore as the preferred treatment for neurologists across headache, we initially targeted the high unmet need population of CH sufferers to establish relevance with prescribing clinicians and gain reimbursement from payers.
-In furtherance of this strategy, in December 2018, we were successful in receiving FDA clearance for gammaCore Sapphire as a prevention for CH, the first product in the United States or Europe to receive regulatory approval for this indication.
+In December 2018, we were successful in receiving FDA clearance for gammaCore Sapphire as a prevention for CH, the first product in the United States or Europe to receive regulatory approval for this indication.

-CH is a condition in which patients experience relatively short but extremely painful headache attacks that have been described by patients and physicians as some of the most painful known to medicine.
+CH is a condition in which patients experience extremely painful headache attacks that have been described by patients and physicians as some of the most painful known.
 CH predominantly affects males in their prime earning ages of 20 to 50, and the attacks of pain occur in bouts, known as cluster periods, during which attacks are experienced at a frequency ranging from every other day to as often as eight times per day.
 Individual attacks typically last from 15 minutes to as long as three hours.
-Among CH patients, 85% to 90% experience eCH, with their cluster periods, or bouts, lasting from two to 12 weeks, followed by a remission period, often cycling into bout twice per year.
+Among CH patients, 85% to 90% experience eCH, with their cluster periods, or bouts, lasting from two to 12 weeks, followed by a remission period, often cycling into bouts twice per year.
 Chronic CH, or cCH, patients experience no periods of remission or remission periods of less than three months in a 12-month period.
 There is only one other FDA-approved commercially available pharmaceutical option for acute CH treatment, and gammaCore is the only FDA-cleared option for the prevention of all forms of CH.

-Our first FDA clearance, received following the grant of our de novo submission, was for the acute treatment of eCH in adults, and is supported by two pivotal trials: our ACT 1 trial, or ACT 1, and our ACT 2 trial, or ACT 2.
+Our first FDA clearance, received following the grant of our de novo submission, was for the acute treatment of eCH in adults, and is supported by two pivotal trials: our ACT 1 trial and our ACT 2 trial.
 The primary endpoints of these trials were pain reduction and pain-freedom within 15 minutes of the onset of the attack, respectively.
 While neither trial reached statistical significance compared to a sham device with respect to its primary endpoint in the combined eCH and cCH populations, both trials reached statistical significance (ACT 1; 34.2%; ACT 2; 47.5%; p<0.01 in each trial) on the primary endpoint in the eCH cohort.